liangzheng816/OfficeDocs-SharePoint/migration/mm-faqs-box.md

 **Question: What about external collaborators?**

 Answer: We don't share content with external collaborators.
-This policy is in place to protect your organization, and industry best practice is to never automatically share sensitive internal data with external users.
+This policy is in place to protect your organization, and industry best practice is to never automatically share sensitive internal data with external collaborators.

 **Question: Does Migration Manager preserve file versions?**